elevating child care

 Another early loss children deal with occurs when a sibling is born.
 The older child’s relationship with his primary caregivers is altered suddenly and profoundly.
 No matter how sensitively the parents handle the situation, no matter how much the child appears to ‘love’ the new baby, there is grief for the preexisting situation, for what once was.
 The new third party causes forced reconfiguration of the child’s place in his world and tremendous loss.
 If a child can be trusted and encouraged to express the gamut of negative feelings he or she may be having, and if parents can use what energy they have to keep behavioral limits consistently intact while allowing for painful feelings, then the child can stay on the course of healthy emotional release.

-When the children in our care are grieving a loss, no matter how insignificant the loss may seem to us, our job is to facilitate that loss and simply let them grieve.
+When the children in our care are grieving a loss, no matter how insignificant the loss may seem to us, our job is to simply let them grieve.
 Infant expert and founder of RIE, Magda Gerber, often reminded her students, “Sometimes we win, sometimes we lose.”
-Trevor, and all infants, can be trusted to grieve as an individual in a unique and perfect way.
+Trevor, and all infants, can be trusted to grieve as individuals in a unique and perfect way.
 Infants demonstrate the authentic expression of their feelings when given the opportunity.
 If we can give them the space and time to express painful feelings instead of arresting their cries, and if we can steady ourselves to work through our own discomfort, then our children can be reassured that their true responses are accepted and appropriate.
 Children thus can continue to experience loss naturally, learn to deal with loss capably, and know that loss is survivable.
 This mindful approach is vital because when we adopt it, far from failing, we are providing the highest level of care…and love.

 Very nice story; very important message.
 Great title!